GeoWebCache/geowebcache/documentation/en/user/source/webinterface/demo.rst

 Reload configuration
 --------------------

-There is also a button for :ref:`configuration.reload`.
+There is also a button to :ref:`Reload Configuration <configuration.reload>`.
 Click this to make any configuration changes known to GeoWebCache.
 You will have to :ref:`authenticate <configuration.security>` as an administrator first.